GrumpyMusician/CraftyBot/README.md

 After configuring the ``.env`` file correctly with the information above, as well as installing the pip packages, you should be free to run the server through the bot!
 Happy playing!

 ### Discord Bot & Token:
 Make a bot in the [Discord Developer Portal](https://discord.com/developers/applications).
 Create your bot.
-In order to access your token, click the tab "Bot", and copy it. ==Never share it with anyone==.
+In order to access your token, click the tab "Bot", and copy it. **Never share it with anyone**.
 If it is leaked, or if your bot is acting strange, please reset your token immediately.
 Put your token after ``DISCORD_TOKEN`` in your .env file.

 ### Admin Role
 Make a new role in your server.
 Go to Server Settings > Roles and press "Create Roll".
 The name of the role you choose to create is what you put in after ``ADMIN_ROLE`` in your .env file.